shaisachs/shaisachs.github.io/style-guide.md

 - Do not invent details or stories that were not provided to you.
 - Kepp blog post bodies to 3,000 characters or less, so they can be posted to LinkedIn easily.
+- Don't use dangling modifiers, use a noun after the word "this".
+- Avoid repetition unless really necessary for dramatic effect.
+It should be rare.

 ## Checklist before publishing